• Skip to primary navigation

 • Preheat the oven to 400 degrees.

-• Roasted Sweet Potatoes: While the quinoa is cooking, chop the sweet potatoes into ½-inch cubes and place them on a parchment-lined baking tray.
-Sprinkle 1 tsp smoked paprika, 1 tsp cumin, 1 tsp garlic powder, 1 tsp onion powder, ¼ tsp salt, and ¼ tsp black pepper over the sweet potatoes and toss to coat each piece.
-Bake the potatoes for 20-25 minutes or until soft.
+• While the quinoa is cooking, chop the sweet potatoes into ½-inch cubes and place them on a parchment-lined baking tray.
+Sprinkle smoked paprika, cumin, garlic powder, onion powder, salt, and black pepper over the potatoes and toss to coat each piece.
+Bake for 20-25 minutes or until soft.

-• Burrito Filling: Rinse and drain the black beans, and prep the rest of the burrito ingredients.
+• Rinse and drain the black beans (warm them up if you like), and prep the rest of the burrito ingredients.
 Chop the lettuce, dice the tomatoes, mash the avocado, slice the green onions, and warm the tortillas.

-• Assemble the Burritos: Lay one large tortilla on a cutting board or flat surface, and spread a layer of mashed avocado in the middle of the tortilla.
-Add a scoop of the cilantro lime quinoa on top of the avocado.
-Then add a hearty spoonful of roasted sweet potatoes, black beans, shredded romaine lettuce, diced tomatoes, and sliced green onions.
-Squeeze 1 lime wedge and drizzle ½ tbsp of hot sauce over the burrito.
+• Lay one large tortilla on a cutting board or flat surface, and spread a layer of mashed avocado in the middle, add a scoop of the quinoa, and add a hearty spoonful of roasted sweet potatoes and black beans.
+Top with shredded romaine lettuce, diced tomatoes, and sliced green onions.
+Squeeze 1 lime wedge and drizzle hot sauce over the burrito.

 Notes

-• Warm the tortilla for 30 seconds to 1 minute in the microwave or toaster oven before you build the burritos.
+• Warm the tortillas for 30 seconds to 1 minute in the microwave or toaster oven before you build the burrito.
 It's much easier to fill and roll up the burrito without it cracking when the tortilla is warm.

-• Store the leftover sweet potato burrito ingredients in separate airtight containers in the fridge for 4-5 days or freeze them for a future meal.
+• Store the leftover vegan burrito ingredients in separate airtight containers in the fridge for 3 days.

 Nutrition